The Route

 The route of the Petit Train de Vannes

-Discover the full route of the Petit Train de Vannes through the medieval ramparts, the old town and the port.
+Discover the full route of the Petit Train de Vannes through the gardens, the ramparts, the old town and the port.

 Le Petit Train de Vannes is rated over 4.7 on Google, with over 1,300 reviews, making it one of the most appreciated tourist attractions in Vannes.